These colorful plastic bead suncatchers in embroidery hoop frames are my new favorite take on the melted bead suncatchers!

-1. Place your wood embroidery hoop on foil-lined baking dish.
+Place your wood embroidery hoop on a foil-lined baking dish.

-2. Add the plastic pony beads in any design desired to the inside of the embroidery hoop.
-You can go for random, abstract, or representational.
+Add the plastic pony beads in any pattern desired inside of the embroidery hoop.
+You can go for random, abstract, or representational designs.

-3. Insert extra beads into any spaces you see.
+Insert extra beads into any spaces you see.
 Make sure to fill the hoop completely.
-What happens is that the beads melt to fill the space, but then they contract a little when they cool.
-If you don't have enough beads in there, the suncatcher might pull away from the embroidery hoop frame.
+The beads melt to fill the space, but then contract a little when they cool.
+If you don’t have enough beads, the suncatcher might pull away from the embroidery hoop.

-4. Cook for 5-15 minutes at 400-450 degrees F. I use a gas grill outdoors but I’ve heard that a toaster oven outside works well also.
-The time depends on the size of the stained glass and the temperature.
+Bake for 5-15 minutes at 400-450 degrees F. I use a gas grill outdoors but I’ve heard that a toaster oven outside also works well.
+The time will vary depending on the size of the stained glass and the temperature.
 I set my timer for 5 minutes and then check it frequently after that.
-You want to take it off when the beads are completely melted and flat (ideally) but don't let it get too hot and start to bubble.

 Note: The fumes from melting plastic are not good to breathe, which is why we do the melting on the grill outside.
 If you decide to do it inside, make sure to ventilate well.

-We hang our suncatcher in the window using one of those little suction cups with hooks (just hooking the embroidery hoop screw over the hook) as we did in these images.
+You can hang your plastic bead suncatchers in the window using a suction cup with hooks (just hook the embroidery hoop screw over the hook) as we did in these images.
 You can also make a hanging loop with ribbon or string and tie it to the screw.
 We’ve made a bunch with bead loops which are especially lovely!